 What’s a Business Address?

-If you’re working from home, or running an online or a remote business, you can use a mail-forwarding service, such as Virtual Office, to manage your business correspondence.
-It provides you with a Dublin address, handles your business mail, including invoices, bank statements and letters from Revenue, which will all be forwarded to you.
+If you’re working from home, or running an online or remote business, you can use a mail-forwarding service, such as Virtual Office, to manage your business correspondence.
+It provides you with a Dublin address and handles your business mail, including invoices, bank statements and letters from Revenue, which will all be forwarded to you.
 It’s important to note that if you outsource this service, you still need to tell the tax authorities where your company is actually doing business.
-That is called a trading address and not included within our service.
+That is called a trading address and is not included in our service.

 There’s also the option of choosing our Virtual Office Service.
 This is a 2-in-1 solution which offers you both the Registered Office Address and Business Correspondence Address service in the same package.

 As you can see, although the procedure for registering an Irish Limited Company is not too complex, it still requires you to fully understand your legal responsibilities and obligations.
-If you want to take stress out of this process, it’s a good idea to have a reliable accounting company such as Accountant Online by your side.
+If you want to take stress out of this process, having a reliable accounting company such as Accountant Online by your side is a good idea.

 Helpful resources to help you on this journey: